 Academic Fellowship

-This program is a one year appointment as a clinical lecturer in the Department of Family Medicine.
+This program is a one-year appointment as a clinical lecturer in the Department of Family Medicine.
 It is designed to provide clinical, academic and administrative education for recent graduates of the University of Michigan Family Medicine Residency who are interested in careers in Academic Family Medicine.
 In addition to maintaining a Family Medicine continuity clinic, fellows regularly teach residents and medical students and attend on a family medicine inpatient service, which may include obstetrics, if desired.
 Fellows will have the opportunity to develop and complete an academic project in conjunction with participation in the University of Michigan Medical Education Scholars Program (MESP).

 Advanced Primary Care Ultrasound Fellowship

 This program trains fellows to be leaders in point of care ultrasound (POCUS).
-It has been has been designed to train primary care physicians to become experts in clinical ultrasound and leaders within the field, it is offered collaboratively with Michigan Medicine's Department of Emergency Medicine.
+It has been designed to train primary care physicians to become experts in clinical ultrasound and leaders within the field, it is offered collaboratively with Michigan Medicine's Department of Emergency Medicine.
 The fellowship will provide the skills necessary to become effective directors of clinical ultrasound programs in both academic and community settings, to contribute to research, to teach clinical ultrasound and to get involved on a national and regional level.

 Community Medicine Fellowship